 The Open House will take place in the Joseph Banks Laboratories Board Room JBL3C01

 There will be three session to choose from:

 15:00 - 16:00 Afternoon session

 Belinda has been leading the University’s gender equality initiatives in STEM since 2012.
 A nuclear chemist by training, she is particularly interested in the progression of female academics in STEM subject areas and has developed a number of supportive initiatives at Lincoln.
 Academic profile

 Lucie, Professor in Contemporary English Literature, is a specialist in the fields of contemporary women’s writing, the literary fantastic and the Gothic.
 She is an Associate Editor of the award-winning OUP journal Contemporary Women’s Writing and founding Treasurer of the Contemporary Women’s Writing Association.
 Academic profile

 Professor for the Public Understanding of Political Science

 Jacqui is Head of the School of Social and Political Sciences.
 Her interests include Anti-Politics, Thinking Politics and Gender, Globalisation and Sexuality, with her research currently centring on youth political participation, young women and politics, and the issue of compulsory voting.
 She is the Associate Editor for the journal European Political Science.
 Academic profile

-Deirdre is a Principal Lecturer in Human Resource Management with research interests including gendered careers, women’s management pipeline, flexibility, and work and family (especially in different cultures).
+Deirdre is Head of the Department of People & Organisations.
+Her research interests include gendered careers, women’s management pipeline, flexibility, and work and family (especially in different cultures).
 In all of her work she seeks to increase awareness of diversity and inclusion, challenging the often unconscious processes which can limit individual actions and organizational practices.
 With a background in executive education, Deirdre specialises in women only leadership programmes.
 Academic profile